-This gluten free Lower Carb Beef Eggplant Moussaka Casserole has a couple non-traditional elements that make it truly special.
+This gluten free Low Carb Moussaka (Greek Beef Eggplant Casserole) recipe has a couple non-traditional elements that make it truly special.

 Greece has been on my bucket list of travel destinations for forever now.
 When I think of Greece, I think of ancient ruins.
 The brilliant blue of the Aegean Sea, contrasted by the pristine white houses.
 And the food, of course the food.

 My knowledge of Greek food is limited to my experiences at Greek diners and homemade meals at my Greek friend’s house in high school, which were actually quite a bit more authentic than my diner experiences.
 One of my favorites that my mom’s friend would make was always Moussaka.